-Dr. Levin, thank you for taking the time to share your thoughts on the CID draft guidance.
+Dr. Levin, thank you for taking the time to share your thoughts on the CID final guidance.
 We have learned so much from your experience and insights in this area, and we appreciate the hard work that you do to ensure the safe and effective use of the drugs and biologics we regulate.
-We would also like to thank the guidance working group for writing and publishing this draft guidance.
+We would also like to thank the guidance working group for writing and publishing this final guidance.

 To the listeners, we hope you found this podcast useful.
 We encourage you to take a look at the snapshot and to read the final guidance.